ericyrhuang/ericyrhuang.github.io/_drafts/apollo.md

 * Agenic

 Its fascinating how the lack of access to technology spurs innovation.
 In the world of smartphones most tutorials are on YT.
-But because 3/4 of farmers only have mobile phones, they send their training as audio files over SMS instead.
+But because 3/4 of farmers only have mobile phones, they send their training as audio files over voicemail instead.

 Questions to ask Eli:

 1. Leverage
 2. For me the voice inside is
-3. How did you think about impact?
+3. How did you think about impact before you started out?

+I've been struggling to weight direct impact (uplifting farmers like apollo) vs indirect impact (build MS and donate like gates)?
+Are they even compareable?

+I've been jolting my thoughts down recently on my plans for the year and the future.

 4. Do you think of impact qualitatively or quantatively?

+I've been struggling to mentally weight direct impact (uplifting farmers like apollo) vs indirect impact (build MS and donate like gates)?
+Can they even be compared at all?
+Currently working on my plans for the year before I get lost in the mist of it and want to set a broad direction for my vision but keep getting pulled in both directions.
+It seems easier to believe in direct impact when I was in nairobi and more convenient to think of indirect impact back in a nice vc office in london.
+The people i’ve spoken to in the places seem to reflect this as well, though it is also very self-selecting